Paymenter/Docs/docs/installation/install.md

 ### Creating cronjob

 Now we are going to setup the cronjob to run every minute.
-You can do this manualy by running `crontab -e` and entering your cronjob.
+You can do this manually by running `crontab -e` and entering your cronjob.

+> [!NOTE]
+> If you are on a system/webserver that uses the `www-data` user (such as Apache or Nginx setups), run `crontab -u www-data -e` instead to ensure the cronjob runs under the correct user.

 ```bash
 * * * * * php /var/www/paymenter/artisan schedule:run >> /dev/null 2>&1